 In addition to our construction aggregates such as sand, gravel and top soil, we also offer the following services.

-According to Michigan State University, topsoil that is dark and free of weed isn’t necessary good.
-The only way to know for sure is to have it analyzed; which is
+According to Michigan State University, topsoil that is dark and free of weed isn’t necessarily good.
+The only way to know for sure is to have it analyzed, which is

 When constructing a new building, one of the biggest things to think about is the foundation.
 The foundation provides a level surface for the building, protection from forces like earthquakes